ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ## Stateful Modules

 A module may have an internal state.
 This is the case of the `Random` module of the standard library.
-The functions `Random.get_state` and `Random.set_state` provide read and write access to the internal state, which is kept abstract.
+The functions `Random.get_state` and `Random.set_state` provide read and write access to the internal state, which is nameless and has an abstract type.
 ```ocaml
 # let s = Random.get_state ();;
 val s : Random.State.t = <abstr>